 - Sib 7: Mary “Polly” SIMS (1788-1824) born between 1788-1792 in Virginia

-On 17 December 1779 James and Phebe sold 118 acres of land in Bromfield parish, in the Great Fork of the Rappahannock river in Culpeper County, Virginia.
+On 17 December 1779 James and Phebe sold 118 acres of land in Bromfield parish, in the Great Fork of the Rappahannock River in Culpeper County, Virginia.
 The land had been acquired 30 October 1762 by Jeremiah SIMS and left to his only child James.
 It is not known if James and Phebe left Culpeper immediately for the area which would become Bath County, in 1790, where their youngest was born, or if they lived in different locations between 1780 and 1793.

 Baby Nancy’s Mother Phebe Dies in a Tragic Accident

 Nancy’s mother Phebe died shortly before 22 January 1794 in Clifton Forge, Bath County, Virginia.
 Nancy, who was seen as 66 years old in the 1860 census, was born in 1794 or earlier.
 It is more likely that she was born in 1793 and not during the early part of January 1794.
 Family tradition is that James’ wife was coming home from caring for a sick friend, fell from her horse, and drowned in the Jackson River.
 I cannot imagine the mother of a newly born baby leaving home to visit a sick friend.
 The story of the drowning has been verified with the coroner’s inquest report dated 22 January 1794, which includes the following statement: “Phebe was accidently drowned occasioned by the horse whereon she rode rearing and plunging and throwing her into the water.”
-There is no mention of who was travelling with Phebe when this happened.
+There is no mention of who was traveling with Phebe when this happened.

 Transcript of the Coroner’s Inquest